rfieldspittman/100-days-of-code/log.md

 ### Day 42: February 11, 2020

 **Today's Progress**
+Learning Bootstrap and Python.
 **Thoughts**
+For Bootstrap I am coding along with a lesson in Treehouse.
+For Python, I am following along in a YouTube video series called "Automate the Boring Stuff with Python" by Al Sweigart.
+I am also (in my down time when I am working, usually) trying to watch all the videos for Harvard's CS50 (2019) course.
 **Link to work**

 ### Day 43: February 12, 2020

 **Today's Progress**
+Learning Bootstrap and Python.
+Today I made a simple landing page for a fake tech conference.
+Then I started on the more detailed page that follows (Treehouse lesson).
 **Thoughts**

 **Link to work**